AdobeDocs/experience-manager-forms-cloud-service.en/help/forms-groups-privileges-tasks.md

 ---
-title: AEM Forms on OSGi Groups and Privileges
+title: In-built AEM Forms as a Cloud Service  Groups
-seo-title: AEM Forms on OSGi Groups and Privileges
+seo-title: AEM Forms as a Cloud Service User Groups
-description: Assign users to the groups to manage AEM Forms on OSGi
-seo-description: Assign users to the groups to manage AEM Forms on OSGi
-uuid: f269a206-356d-4cee-b449-05c5da87121a
-contentOwner: anujkapo
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
-content-type: reference
-topic-tags: Configuration
-discoiquuid: 1717b1b4-1c2a-450e-8e79-4156a974d5fa
-docset: aem65
+description: List of out of the box user groups and permissions assigned to each group
+seo-description: List of out of the box user groups and permissions assigned to each group

 ---

-# Forms User Groups and Privileges{#aem-forms-on-osgi-groups-and-privileges}
+# Groups and permissions {#aem-forms-on-osgi-groups-and-privileges}

-You can [create groups](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/accessing/aem-users-groups-and-permissions.html#accessing) and assign policies and [users](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/accessing/aem-users-groups-and-permissions.html#accessing) to the groups in AEM.
-These policies control privileges of the users that are part of the group.
+You can [create groups](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/accessing/aem-users-groups-and-permissions.html#accessing) and assign policies and [users](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/accessing/aem-users-groups-and-permissions.html#accessing) to the groups.
+These policies control permissions of the users that are part of the group.

-Once you setup AEM Forms as a Cloud Service groups mentioned in this article, such as forms-users and forms-power-user, are automatically available for assignment.
-The following table lists the tasks a user can perform for AEM Forms on OSGi based on the group assignments:
+Once you setup AEM Forms as a Cloud Service, the groups listed in the below table, such as forms-users and forms-power-user, are automatically available for assignment:

 <table>
  <tbody>